1) We ship Worldwide and we are now offering Free Shipping:

 17) Tripolina Wooden frame leather chair dimensions:

-The Tripolina is a little bit smaller than our Big BKF iron chairs.
+The Tripolina is narrower than our Big BKF butterfly chair.

 Folded up and inside carrying tote bag = 42 inches high (106 cm)